-The default data point setting is 315.
+The number of data points can be set to 130, 259, 517, 1033, or 2065 data points.
+This can be changed before or after calibration, with one exception (see note below).
+The default setting is 259.
 This is recommended for most measurements.
-Increasing the data point increases the resolution of the measurement but slows down the sweep speed.
-The increased resolution can be helpful in DTF, as it enables increased distance coverage for the same distance resolution.
+Additional data points slow down the sweep speed but are helpful in DTF, as it enables increased distance coverage for the same distance resolution.